pouchdb-community/pouchdb-quick-search/README.md

 This will build up the index without querying it.
 If the database has changed since you last updated (e.g. new documents were added), then it will simply update the index with the new documents.
 If nothing has changed, then it won't do anything.

 You must at least provide the `fields` you want to index.
+If the language isn't English, you must pass in the `language` option.
 Boosts don't matter.

 ### Deleting the index